 - As documented by the Centers for Disease Control and others, movement provides brain stimulation to improve memory, retrieval and focus, enhance motivation and morale among learners, and benefit overall classroom management and academic performance.

 How?
 Integrating movement and programs

 - As RunningBrooke has evolved over the last decade, we have become increasingly focused on the strong relationship between movement and enhanced learning and the need to support students during the school day.

 - We will accomplish this objective in three primary ways:

-- Providing grants to Alexandria City Public Schools and teachers to implement and test creative ideas that integrate movement into the school day.
+- Develop programs and providing grants to Alexandria City Public Schools and teachers to implement and test creative ideas that integrate movement into the school day.

 - Working in partnership with ACPS administrators, teachers and parents to implement RunningBrooke programs so that movement becomes an integral part of the school day for the entire ACPS student body.

 - Leveraging the success of these efforts to advocate for policy changes and adoption of curriculum that incorporates movement directly into the learning process.

 - RunningBrooke initiatives align with and support all five goals of the ACPS 2025 Strategic Plan, most directly impacting:

 - Goal 5 – Family and Community Engagement